Say it loud - I'm elitist and proud

 Q: How many gallons of Agent Orange did America use in Vietnam?

+A: 17 million.
 Q. How many Vietnamese now live in the US?

 A. 1.1 million.